Social Sharing

 Kiara Fernander, who moved to the Island to look at the business at UPEI, also works as a freelance makeup artist.
 She said she’s additionally struggled to discover a salon that gives the offerings her hair calls for, in addition to beauty merchandise.

 Fernander stated she regularly has to reserve merchandise online or wait until she can make a trip off-Island to get what she needs.
-She said this might be a massive challenge for her commercial enterprise; however, it can also take a toll on the vanity of folks seeking out those products but don’t see their needs meditated at the cabinets.
+She said this might be a massive challenge for her commercial enterprise; however, it can also take a toll on the vanity of folks seeking out those products, but don’t see their needs met at the cabinets.

-She stated she would like to peer a beauty salon that caters to the black network open at the Island and has even the idea of establishing one herself.
+She stated she would like to open a beauty salon that caters to the black network on the Island and has even considered establishing one herself.
 But until that occurs, she stated she and her friends rely on each other to finish their hair instead of going to the salon.

-Ignace has also taken things into his palms.
+Ignace has also taken things into his hands.
 When attending UPEI in 2014, he began imparting loose haircuts to his pals and classmates.

-He said he nevertheless has humans knocking on his door seeking to have their hair cut, and he attempts his fine to create that barbershop feeling he has been missing, proper in his residing room.
+He said he nevertheless has humans knocking on his door seeking to have their hair cut, and he attempts his best to create that barbershop feeling he has been missing, proper in his living room.

-“Barbershops, they’re an area for network.
+“Barbershops, they’re an area for networking.
 They’re an area for verbal exchange,” Ignace said.
 “It’s a lifestyle inside a barbershop that you can’t certainly discover everywhere else.

 “I truly feel like a barbershop might be this kind of remarkable region for the network to be constructed across the black tradition,” Ignace stated.
 “Not having that on P.E.I., it impacts you.”